EliaFantini/ada-2021-project-datastory/index.md

 On the other side, in the Republican wordcloud we can observe:
 * presence of words like `horrible` and `tremendous`, which were very frequently used by President Donald Trump
-* `mexico` is quite a popular topic, likely because of the Republican administration attitude towards Mexican border and the plans of building a wall
+* `mexico` is quite a popular topic, likely because of the Republican administration attitude towards the Mexican border and the plans of building a wall
 * a lot of terms related to international politics: country names including `canada`, `saudi`, `china`, `korea` and `russia`

 Identifying the most commonly used words is an excellent first step to understanding what politicians often talk about, and we can already spot some differences between the two parties.
 Still, the results are a bit too fine-grained to draw meaningful conclusions from them.
 To overcome this issue, we want to identify the high-level concepts commonly discussed and classify each quote into one of them.